kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

  since they provide mechanisms for guaranteed delay aware packet delivery, reliability, and for packet loss mitigation.

-This document defines the interface between an OCN application and DetNet framework. i.e., using DetNet services for communication between the controllers and the field devices.
+This document defines the interface between an OCN application and the DetNet framework. i.e., using DetNet services for communication between the controllers and the field devices.
 This interface is used by an application to express its network-specific requirements.
 This document presents the